ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

    </td>
    <td>→
    </td>
-   <td>Able to support whatever form of virtual meeting the IETF settles on and at a few months notice
+   <td>Able to support a full online IETF meeting at a few months notice
    </td>
   </tr>
   <tr>